-Papaya is a rich source of valuable proteolytic enzymes, such as papain, chymopapain, caricain and glycyl endopeptidase, that can greatly aid in digestion.
+Papaya fruit is a rich source of proteolytic enzymes like papain that aid in the digestive process.
 This is especially true of meals that contain meat or other concentrated forms of protein.

-But, as this page will show, papaya enzymes can have many other health benefits and may have an even more important role to play when taken on an empty stomach.
+However, as this article will explain, supplemental papaya enzymes can be even more beneficial when taken on an empty stomach.

 Protein Digestion and Papaya Enzymes

-Many of us eat large amounts of low quality meat each week that can put great strain on our digestive system and enzyme producing pancreas.
-Processed meats, with additives such as the potentially carcinogenic sodium nitrite, are particularly worrying from a health perspective.
+Many of us eat large amounts of low quality meat each week.
+This can put a heavy strain on our digestive systems, especially the enzyme producing pancreas.

-To make matters worse, rushed meals, extra large serving sizes, low digestive enzymes and stomach acid production, and poorly functioning digestive systems in general all contribute to this meat often ending up only partially digested by the time it reaches the lower intestine.
+Rushed meals, extra large serving sizes, low digestive enzymes and poor stomach acid production all contribute to this meat being only partially digested by the time it reaches the lower intestine.

 What is Papain and What Does It Do?

-Some people suggest that papain and other plant based enzymes would be destroyed in the hydrochloric acid of the stomach and see no value in them.
+Some people suggest that papain, and other plant based proteolytic enzymes like bromelain, are destroyed by hydrochloric acid in the stomach and see no value in them.

-But other nutritional experts believe that while papain may be rendered inactive with high levels of stomach acid, at least some would continue working again once it passes through to the alkaline environment of the small intestine.
+However, many nutritional experts say that while papain may be rendered inactive with high levels of stomach acid, it would continue working again once it passes through to the alkaline environment of the small intestine.

-Aside from helping to clear bloating and flatulence issues, proteolytic enzymes may also aid more serious digestive problems such as irritable bowel syndrome and help prevent fungal candida overgrowth in the gastrointestinal tract.
+Aside from reducing bloating and flatulence issues, proteolytic enzymes may also aid in more serious digestive conditions and aid in preventing constipation.

 Why Green Papaya is Better for Digestion

-Green papaya does contain significantly more papain than fully ripe papaya but, perhaps with the exception of green papaya salad, it’s not as appetizing for most people.
-Bright yellow/orange papaya is also likely to contain more antioxidants and vitamins and have many other health benefits.
-As a compromise, I personally use papayas that are just ripening but still have a little green on them.
-I’ll also use sections of fully green papaya in digestive smoothies.
+As a compromise, I personally use papayas that are just ripening but still have some green on them.
+I’ll also use sections of fully green papaya in digestive and anti-parasite smoothies.

-Papaya enzymes are generally recognized as safe and well tolerated when used internally.
-There are however some potential papain side effects and specific cautions to be aware of which will be covered next.
+The protein digesting enzymes from papaya are generally recognized as safe and well tolerated when used internally.
+Despite their many benefits, there are some precautions and a few potential papaya enzyme side effects to be aware of which will be covered next.